davidpaulmcintyre/bot_tutorial/README.md

 # Bot Tutorial
 This is a tutorial for beginners on bot detection and countermeasures that can be taken by hackers to evade detection.
-It is a fascinating and neverending competition in writing better code than your adversary.
+Bots vs bot detection is a fascinating and neverending competition in writing better code than your adversary.

 ## What are bots?
 Bots are automation software that simulates human interaction with a browser.
 Common tools are phantomJs, selenium, puppeteer, and playwright.